 No Compensation Committee member has been an officer or employee of United, and the Board has considered and determined that all of the members are independent as "independent" is defined under the Nasdaq Marketplace Rules.
-All members of the Compensation Committee, having a significant percentage of their net worth invested in shares of United, have interests aligned with the interests of other shareholders.
+Most members of the Compensation Committee have a significant percentage of their net worth invested in shares of United and all members have interests aligned with the interests of other shareholders.
 The Compensation Committee's charter is available in the corporate governance section of United's website, ucbi.com.

-To assist it in determining how best to achieve the above objectives, the Compensation Committee in 2004 conducted an interview process with several prominent compensation consulting firms that had no previous relationships with the Company, and selected Watson Wyatt & Co. for a three-year engagement to advise it and the Board on executive compensation.
-In October, 2007, the Committee agreed to extend the engagement of Watson, Wyatt for another three-year period.
+To assist it in determining how best to achieve the above objectives in 2004, the Compensation Committee conducted an interview process with several prominent compensation consulting firms that had no previous relationships with United and selected Watson Wyatt & Co. for a three-year engagement to advise it and the Board on executive compensation.
+In October, 2007, the Committee agreed to extend the engagement in of Watson, Wyatt for another three-year period.
 Watson Wyatt has provided no other consulting services to United.